lajoiekatelyn/perseverance-and-ingenuity-tracker/README.md

 ## Deploying and testing the application

 ## Using the the application
-Here are a table of the routes:
+Here is a table of the routes:

 | Route | Method | Description |
 | --- | --- | --- |